 Anxiety affects our thoughts, behaviour, our body, and our emotions

-The amygdala can trigger in less than 1/10 of a second, this triggers a physical response.
-Our brains and guts are intimately connected by our vagus nerve.
+The amygdala can trigger in less than 1/10 of a second, which triggers a physical response.
+Our vagus nerve intimately connects our brains and guts.
 The threat response can send signals directly from the brain to the gut via the vagus nerve, causing tummy trouble.
 Anxiety can also influence the gastrointestinal tract to move in ways that cause pain.

 - Lots of butterflies and stomach aches.

 - Heart palpitations.